No products in the basket.

-These Sealskinz socks are a premium option but if you choose to invest you won’t have to worry about cold feet ever again.
-These socks are also completely waterproof making them a great choice for when the weather takes a turn for the worse.
+These Sealskinz socks are a premium option if you don’t want to worry about cold feet ever again.
+These socks are also completely waterproof, making them a great choice for when the weather takes a turn for the worse.
 They are elasticated around the instep and ankle to eliminate slippage and ensure a snug fit.
 Sealskinz are worth a look if you fancy hiking come rain or shine.

 Available from: Outdoor Adventure Store

 These soft and highly breathable merino wool socks keep feet dry, comfortable and odour free out on the trails.
 A reinforced toe and heel make this a robust sock too!
 Seamless toe closures and a good level of ventilation also help to prevent blisters.